Bobris/BTDB/Doc/Relations.md

 return true if inserted

 ### Remove ###
-	(void|bool) RemoveById(primaryKey1 [, primaryKey2, ...]);
+	(void|bool) RemoveById(primaryKey1, ..., primaryKeyN);
 Returns true if removed, void variant throw when does not exists.

-All primary keys fields are used as parameters, for example	`void RemoveById(ulong companyId, ulong userId);`
+All primary keys fields are used as parameters, for example	`void RemoveById(ulong tenantId, ulong userId);`

+	int RemoveById(primaryKey1 [, primaryKey2, ...]);
+Returns number of records removed for given primary key prefix (apart fields are automatically used) for example	`void RemoveById(ulong tenantId)` removes all users for given tenant

 ### Find ###
             Person FindById(ulong id);